For the comfort of your loved one and to respect the needs of all, please observe these guidelines:

 Visiting a patient in the hospital is not always the best way to offer comfort or support, and it’s definitely not the only way.
 If you are unable to visit, or feel a visit would cause undue stress to the patient, please consider these alternatives:

 - Provide for the family’s food needs by doing the grocery shopping, preparing and freezing meals or giving gift certificates to local restaurants.

 - Help with daily activities, such as making lunches and carpooling children, collecting mail and newspapers, cleaning house, caring for pets or running errands.

 - Consider other special needs you can help with, such as planning birthday parties, picking up relatives from the airport or offering a ride home from the hospital.

-- Send a greeting card.
+- Send a greeting card or an e-greeting.

 Protecting the Health of Our Patients

 Often our patients’ bodies are less equipped to fight off common infections, so for their protection any visitor, child or adult, exhibiting symptoms of illness should not visit a patient in the hospital until those symptoms are gone.
+These symptoms include:

 • Runny nose